-- Represents and promotes the interests of its members and others through national consultations, information sharing and advocacy.
+- represent and promote the interests of our members and others through national consultations, sharing information and advocacy

-- Is a forum for organisations and individuals to promote these interests; and a conduit to service providers, the wider health and disability sectors, the community and politicians.
+- provide a forum for organisations and individuals to promote these interests; and an information channel to service providers, the wider health and disability sectors, the community and politicians

-- Encourages and aids relevant research and sharing of knowledge and experience.
+- encourage and support relevant research and sharing of knowledge and experience

-- Advises the Government on strategic policy development and reform.
+- advise government on strategic policy development and reform.